Album No. 2

 The term suggests an experience that lifts the spirit in an intensely joyful, profoundly moving, and unforgettable way.
 We believe that there is a treasure trove of unknown works that a listener would be excited to discover with us.

-Since their debut in 2018, The Ekstasis Duo has appeared on distinguished series such as New York City’s Merkin Hall, Arizona’s Del E. Webb Center for the Performing Arts, Ohio’s Holland Theater, and the Strings Music Festival in Steamboat Springs.
+Since their debut in 2018, the Ekstasis Duo has appeared on distinguished national stages such as New York City’s Merkin Hall, Arizona’s Del E. Webb Center for the Performing Arts, Ohio’s Holland Theater, Maryland’s Resonance Chamber Music Series, and The Strings Music Festival in Steamboat Springs, Colorado.

 Photos By: Isabelle Wroblewski

 Praised as possessing both “ironclad technique” and “ample suppleness” by The New York Times, Eliran Avni is an emerging force in the contemporary classical music scene.
 Hailed as “The new hope of Israeli music” by Ma’ariv, he made his debut with the Israel Philharmonic Orchestra under the baton of Zubin Mehta at age 17.
 Since then, he has appeared as a soloist and chamber music collaborator throughout Europe, North and South America, as well as in his native Israel, and has played for live broadcasts for the Israeli and German broadcasting systems.

 As a soloist, Eliran is known as a preeminent interpreter of the music of composer Avner Dorman.
 Solo performance highlights include Dorman’s Azerbaijani Dance with the Israel Philharmonic and Zubin Mehta at Carnegie Hall, Rachmaninoff’s 3rd Piano Concerto with the Alabama Symphony, and the Grieg Concerto with the Oakland East Bay Symphony.